GSA-TTS/identity-handbook/_articles/appdev-deploy.md

    When creating the pull request:

-   - Title them clearly with the RC number (sprint number), ex **"Deploy RC 112 to Prod"**
+   - Title them clearly with the RC number, ex **"Deploy RC 112 to Prod"**
+       - If it's a full release of changes from the main branch, add one to the last release number
+       - If it's a patch release, increment the fractional part, ex **"Deploy RC 112.1 to Prod"**
-       - Unsure what the sprint number is?
-[Check JIRA for the active sprint](https://cm-jira.usa.gov/secure/RapidBoard.jspa?rapidView=1953&projectKey=LG), or look a the last release and add one.
+       - Unsure what the last release was?
+Check the [releases page](https://github.com/18F/identity-idp/releases/)
    - Add the label **`status - promotion`** to the pull request that will be included in the release.

 ### Prepare release notes